 And here’s the kicker—it’s not just about getting likes on your Facebook page.
 You also want to increase likes on what you’re posting to that page.
 Because unfortunately, having someone like your page, doesn’t mean they’ll see all of your posts (or any for that matter).

-Getting more likes on your posts actually increases the number of people who will see them.
+Getting more likes on your posts actually increases your organic reach on Facebook.
 Facebook’s “popularity contest” is known as its Edgerank Algorithm.
 The algorithm factors in 3 different rating systems—an affinity score, edge weight and time decay.

 - Affinity score measures how connected someone is to your page—in other words, how often are they interacting with your page and the content you post.